 There are a number of ways to find contact information for local courthouses, as well as for libraries and genealogical societies you may also want to write.
 Several printed sources, such as County Courthouse Book and The Ancestry Family Historian’s Address Book (see opposite page), are often used to obtain phone numbers and mailing, e-mail and Web addresses.
 Many genealogical collections have these books.

-Most researchers rely on Cyndi’s List <www.cyndislist.com> to get current information.
+Many researchers rely on Cyndi’s List to get current information.
 Look under Libraries, Archives & Museums; Societies & Groups; or the United States Index for the locality you’re researching.

 You may find that the best (or only) option available to you is to hire someone to examine books and records or to obtain copies.
-If the records or books are at the FHL, you could choose to hire a researcher either in Salt Lake City or in the county or state where the land records are archived.
+If the records or books are available with FamilySearch, you could choose to hire a researcher either in Salt Lake City or in the county or state where the land records are archived.

 There are three organizations of professional researchers that you should check.
 The members of all three organizations have signed codes of ethics.
 Two of the three have testing procedures.
 Each has a Web site that explains the organization and lists its researchers:

 - International Commission for the Accreditation of Professional Genealogists

 When you forward information to a professional researcher, follow these guidelines:

 - Provide concise, accurate and complete information about your ancestors.
 This means no rambling letters, phone calls or e-mails about your family history and its interesting legends.